RAPcores/rapcores/docs/configuration.md

 - [.v] Verilog configuration parameters
 - [.pcf/.lpf] Pin out and pin name information

-## (.mk) Parameters
+## Makefile (.mk) Parameters

-The following parameters are passed to place and route (nextpnr) and timing analysis tools to generate the bitstream of the RAPCore for FPGAs.
+The following parameters are passed to place and route (nextpnr) and timing analysis tools to generate the bitstream of the RAPcores for FPGAs.

 ### ARCH
 ```